rajtastic/dmp_maxymiser_service/readme.md

     * these would run in a private subnet (and only the Auth Service could talk to these on port 27017)
 		* split reads to read-replicas (and only write to the main DB when needed)
 		* Have some form of disaster recovery/fail-over
+* **Logging** is currently fired from the Auth Service & Visitor Service containers.
+They should run in separate *Logging* containers within the Docker Service the Auth Service/Visitor Service Docker Services (this will reduce load on the main Auth/Visitor Services)

 ## 4.3 Recommended Infrastructure for Production